Guide

 Payment terminal integration - Scenario 1

-Dual system support: In this setup, the charge point operator is required to support two separate systems to configure prices; the separate back-end software of the terminal and their CPMS’s backend.
+In this setup, the charge point operator is required to support two separate systems to configure prices; the separate back-end software of the terminal and their CPMS’s backend.
 This adds complexity and maintenance overhead as any updates to the tariffs need to be done in two places, and if you miss updating it in one system, you will end up with discrepancies.

-Lack of tariffing flexibility: The terminal software lacks the tariffing flexibility that a CPMS such as AMPECO’s EV charging management platform offers which can seriously hinder your ability to provide versatile pricing options to your customers.
+The terminal software lacks the tariffing flexibility that a CPMS such as AMPECO’s EV charging management platform offers which can seriously hinder your ability to provide versatile pricing options to your customers.

-Added complexity to financial reports: Using two systems for payment processing can lead to inaccurate settlement reports, especially in the case of revenue sharing with site hosts.
-As the data from both systems need to be aggregated, you would not be able to take advantage of the settlement reports feature in the AMPECO system alone.
+Using two payment processing systems can lead to inaccurate settlement reports, especially when revenue sharing with site hosts is involved.
+As the data from both systems needs to be aggregated, you would not be able to take advantage of the settlement reports feature in the AMPECO system alone.

-Compatibility limitations with Payment Service Providers (PSP): You must ensure that your chosen terminal hardware is compatible with your desired Payment Service Provider (PSP), adding an additional step of verification and potential limitations in your selection process.
+You must ensure that your chosen terminal hardware is compatible with your desired Payment Service Provider (PSP), adding an additional verification step and potential limitations to your selection process.

-Charger limitation: In the integrated approach, one payment terminal is usually limited to one charger.
+In the integrated approach, one payment terminal is usually limited to one charger.
 This can increase the total cost of ownership for charge point operators.

-Scenario 2: Payment terminals integrated with the CPMS
+Payment terminals integrated with the CPMS

 Physical implementation